-Consistency: The subject property is intended for commercial development and an existing retail furniture currently occupies the site.
-As described in this report, the project will not create perceptible noise or odor impacts to the nearest residential use and will provide a nearby dining option for these residents.
+Consistency: The subject property is intended for commercial development and an existing retail furniture store currently occupies the site.
+As described in this report, the project is not expected to create perceptible noise or odor impacts to the nearest residential use and will provide a nearby dining option for these residents.

 9. Policy LU-6.10: "Encourage a broad range of business uses that provide employment at all income levels and that make a positive contribution to the City's tax base".

-Consistency: The proposed fast-food restaurant will provide employment opportunities for various levels of employee incomes, and is expected to generate increased tax revenues that would expand the City's revenue base.
+Consistency: The proposed fast-food restaurant will provide employment opportunities with various income levels, and is expected to generate increased tax revenues that would expand the City's revenue base.
 This revenue can then be used for community services and infrastructure improvements that serve the community.